cchauve/PlasBin-flow/README.md

 classifier, such as <a
 href="https://github.com/cchauve/plASgraph2">plASgraph2</a>.

+As some plasmid contigs classifiers do not provide a score, or provide an unreliable score, for short contigs, PlasBin-flow handles such cases as follow:
+- contigs present in the GFA file but not in the plasmid scores
+  file: such contigs receive a default plasmid score (optional parameter `default_pls_score`, default value: 0.5).;
+- for short contigs (defined as contigs of length strictly below the optional parameter `min_ctg_len` (default value 0)) receive the default plasmid score (as above).

 Alternatively, PlasBin-flow can compute this plasmid score using the notion of *plasmid gene density*, described in the PlasBin-flow paper (See section Preprocessing below).